gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 just made her more nervous.

 The goals were as uninterested in her as usual.
-She found a flat rock to sit on, and opened her book.  "*Errebe*...
-I was.
+She found a flat rock to sit on, and opened her book.  "*Errebe*…  I was.
 Past tense."
 She flexed her hand as she read, wiggling her fingers to ease the itching around her wrist until she suddenly remembered that Queçenne had pressed some of her precious Bantangui skin cream on her that morning.
-She fished the brown pottery vial out of her pocket, pulled the cork---
+She fished the brown pottery vial out of her pocket, pulled the cork–

----and froze.
+–and froze.
 "In Marandine, the chief village of the cloudherds, I met three men who claimed to be nobility from Anyalcze," she whispered.
 "They were fleeing prosecution for a crime which they swore they had not committed, though in all my travels in that sorry country, I have never yet met one who did not deserve prosecution for something.
-Seeking to avoid...whatever, they came roundabout the mountains through a town they called Tin Head."
+Seeking to avoid…whatever, they came roundabout the mountains through a town they called Tin Head."

 A chill prickled the small hairs on Erileine's arms.
 She put the skin cream down and turned the book over to look at its cover.
 It couldn't be a coincidence.
 Was Lady Kembe trying to send her a message?
 Or was picking up this book just some leftover bit of magic intended for the bookster?

 She opened the book again.
 "They came roundabout the mountains through a town they called Tin Head.
 It is in Anyalcze's lands, but